If there’s one thing our kids love, it’s baking!

 Bear Paw Cookies

-So that’s all there is to it – easy to make paw cookies for kids.
-A fun way to spend half an hour!
+So that’s all there is to it – easy-to-make paw cookies for kids.
+A fun way to spend half an hour.
+Check out these Peanut Butter Cup Brownies from our friends at One Hot Oven for another fun treat to make with kids!

 Take a look at these Printables to accompany the book ‘Owl Babies’ for more exciting kids activities.